 - Preparing investigative reports.

-- Utilizing the criminal information database.
+- Utilising the criminal information database.

 - Using word processing and spreadsheet software.